 Thankfully, we were wrong, but I still had a few lingering reservations.
 After all, my mother told me about growing up in the 1960s and watching all her peers rock afros and Afrocentric garments, but by the mid-70s to early-80s she said, “Most of them negroes went back to perms and tight fades to appease white folks to get jobs in the corporate sector.”

 I couldn’t deny that, nor could I separate how humans use trends in horrible situations to feel better about what we feel we can’t control.
 I’d be lying if I said that didn’t sit at the top of my thought process when bringing up Juneteenth with certain people.

 And then there was George Floyd.
 The chillingly silent explosion we had all been waiting for.
 That tragic, horrific, damn near 9-minute bomb that blew up in our faces as we just watched.
 Say what you want, but we all watched.
 For whatever reason, we watched.
 We saw that clock ticking, and we watched.
 We heard that fear, and we watched.
 BOOM.
 The whole world heard that explosion, but this time, the world was not turning away.

-To be fair, Juneteenth occurred that year as usual, however, at that time, I was feeling like, “oh, it just takes slavery, Jim Crow, civil right movement, black power movement, hip hop, countless black people killed by the police and a global protest to get Black people to recognize this…great.”
+To be fair, Juneteenth occurred that year as usual.
+However, at that time, I was feeling like, “Oh, it just takes slavery, Jim Crow, the civil rights movement, the Black Power movement, hip hop, countless Black people killed by the police, and a global protest to get Black people to recognize this…great.”
 Looking back, I think I was just upset that that’s the norm for things like this.

 My mother-in-law blames it on socialization.
 According to her, Americans are not wired to learn lessons easily.
 It takes a lot, but once we move the needle, it tends to stay moved.
 Today there are national talks about Juneteenth, as well as different states recognizing the date as important in the history and context of the USA’s racial past.